• Skip to main content

 Explore all Medicare Supplement plans in Georgia for more details.

-Special Needs Plans are Medicare Advantage plans created for people with specific eligibility profiles, including those with Medicaid, certain chronic conditions, or institutional care needs.
+Special Needs Plans (SNPs) are a type of Medicare Advantage plan designed for individuals with specific eligibility criteria, such as dual eligibility for Medicaid, qualifying chronic conditions, or institutional care requirements.

 SNP Snapshot Appling County